 Here are the fundamental and advanced scheduling techniques:

-Problems, Issues & Legal in a Construction Project
+Problems, Issues, and Legal Matters in a Construction Project

 Construction projects are always changing, and the constant level of uncertainty can often bring conflict to project teams.
 Construction project managers are often tasked with resolving disputes, identifying and mitigating risks, and understanding legal ramifications.